 - Broken or chipped teeth

 - Filling or crown wear-off

 - Temporary sensitivity because of teeth bleaching procedures

 Remember that your teeth may feel sensitive at certain times and completely fine at others.
 This is absolutely normal; tooth sensitivity may come and go.
 It could also produce mild to severe tooth sensations in a person.

 Sensitive teeth are a common issue with a lot of people today.
 You’re not alone and your Burbank dentist Dr. Sahakyan is there to help you guide through.
 Here are a few simple ways suggested by him to get early relief from sharp sensations.

-- Change Your Toothpaste – Mild tooth sensitivity can be taken care of by switching to a fluoride-base toothpaste specifically meant for sensitive teeth.
-Such toothpastes help desensitise the teeth and do not cause any irritation.
-Therefore, they can prevent transmission of discomfort from the tooth to the nerve.
+- Change Your Toothpaste – Mild tooth sensitivity can be taken care of by switching to fluoride-based toothpaste specifically meant for sensitive teeth.
+Such toothpaste help desensitizes the teeth and does not cause any irritation.
+Therefore, they can prevent the transmission of discomfort from the tooth to the nerve.